 The competitors are required to do exercises coming from various strength and endurance sports.
 The result is a failure to achieve mastery in any of them.

 To get good at something, you need to be dedicated.
 One of the best ways to never accomplish anything is to do too much at once.
-There are only so many hours in a day, and when you spread yourself too thin, you lose the battle regardless of how big your army is.
+When you spread yourself thin, you lose the battle regardless of how big your army is.

 When your efforts are denser, you hit harder.